Social work: Profession

+The International Federation of Social Workers also outlines essential principles for guiding social workers towards high professional standards.
+These include recognizing the inherent dignity of all people, upholding human rights, striving for social justice, supporting self-determination, encouraging participation, respecting privacy and confidentiality, treating individuals holistically, using technology and social media responsibly, and maintaining professional integrity.

 A historic and defining feature of social work is the profession's focus on individual well-being in a social context and the well-being of society.
 Social workers promote social justice and social change with and on behalf of clients.
 A "client" can be an individual, family, group, organization, or community.
 In the broadening scope of the modern social worker's role, some practitioners have in recent years traveled to war-torn countries to provide psychosocial assistance to families and survivors.